singh1114/best/_posts/2020-04-25-svm-support-vector-machines-in-machine-learning.md

 In this type of classification, we compare each class with another class one by one and trying to classify each incoming vector to one of the two possible classes chosen at the given instance.

-Finally, for a vector we will choose the class to which it belonged to most of time during the training of the model.
+Finally, for a vector, we will choose the class to which it belonged to most of the time during the training of the model.

 * One versus All Classification

-At each instance, we compare of the `K` class to remaining `K - 1` classes.
+At each instance, we compare of the `K` class to the remaining `K - 1` classes.
 Finally, we will assign any upcoming test vector to the class which produces the highest values of the constant, or we want to maximize.

 {% include math.html math_code="$\beta_0k +\beta_{1k}x_1^* +\beta_{2k}x_2^* +...+\beta_{pk}x_p^*$" style="margin-top:0.2em;" %}